Aya33263/Lab-week-6/README.md

 3. Library Class (The Controller)
 Responsibility: The central hub that manages the entire catalog.

-Core Logic:
+### Core Logic:

 Validation: Ensures a book exists and is available before allowing a borrow.

 State Management: Updates the status of books globally when they are checked out or returned.

-🚀 How to Run the Program
+# 🚀 How to Run the Program

-Bash
-python library_system.py
-Interaction:
+Example for using:
 Enter your name to register as a library member.

 Use the menu (1-5) to browse the collection, borrow a specific title, or return what you have.
 Gemini said
 This library system is a great example of how different objects interact in a program.
 Since you already have the comments in the code, I have prepared a detailed README.md that explains the logic and the OOP structure, just like your previous project.

-🛠️ Key Programming Concepts Used
+# 🛠️ Key Programming Concepts Used
 1-Classes & Objects	Defining blueprints for Book, Member, and Library.
 2-Encapsulation	Managing the is_available status within the specific object methods.
 3-Iteration	Using for loops and enumerate to search and display collections.
 4-Control Flow	A while True loop to keep the program running until the user exits.

-💻 Example Interaction
+# 💻Example
 User Input: Borrow "Python Basics"

 System Check: Is "Python Basics" in library.books?
 Is it available?